-- Begin the warming process by soaking the area in warm water (around 105 degrees Fahrenheit).
-Since the affected area may be numb, be careful not to burn the skin with hot water.
+- Warm your skin by soaking the frostbitten area in warm water (around 105 F or 40.5 C).
+Since the skin may be numb, be careful not to burn it with hot water.
 Burning could cause more damage to the tissue.
-When the skin becomes soft, you can stop the warming process.
+When your skin feels soft again, you can stop warming it.

-- Cover area with sterile cloth.
-If frostbite has affected fingers and or toes, wrap each digit individually.
-You want to keep them separated to avoid stress or pressure.
+- Cover the frostbitten area with sterile (clean) cloth.
+If your fingers or toes are frostbitten, wrap each one individually.
+Make sure you keep them separated to avoid stress or pressure.

 - Try not to move the area at all.
-Do not walk on injured toes and/or feet.
+Avoid walking on frostbitten toes or feet.

-- Do not rub the areas because rubbing skin that’s hard or numb can cause tissue damage.
+- Don’t rub frostbitten areas because rubbing skin that’s hard or numb can cause tissue damage.

 Can you have frostbite and not know it?